stackanetes/nova-kubernetes-drain/README.md

 `./drainer -config-path=<configuration-file-name>`

 The application will execute following actions:
- 1. Authorization from the configuration file.
+ 1. Get authorization data from configuration file.
  2. Determine the name of the running hypervisor in [OpenStack].
- 3. Disable scheduling of VMs on this node in [Openstack].
+ 3. Disable scheduling of VMs on this node in [OpenStack].
  4. Identify all VMs on this node.
  5. Trigger a [live-migration].
- 6. Exit the application.
+ 6. Exit the application if all VMs are migrated or timeout is reached.

 ## Daemon